 The case status regarding the CLAT 2026 revised merit list (Special Appeal 135/2026) remains Pending as of today.
-The next Allahabad HC hearing date is expected to be updated shortly on the Allahabad High Court portal.
-As of February 17, 2026, the case status for SPLA 135/2026 is marked as "Tied Up" and "PO" (Pass Over).
+The Allahabad High Court has scheduled the revised merit list next hearing date for February 20, 2026.
+The case is listed in Court No. 3 at Serial No. 45 under the "PO Fresh" category as of February 19, 2026.
+On February 17, 2026, the case status for SPLA 135/2026 was marked as "Tied Up" and "PO" (Pass Over).
 This indicates that while the matter was listed on February 13, it was not heard and remains attached to the specific Division Bench of Hon’ble Justice Saumitra Dayal Singh and Hon’ble Justice Vivek Saran.
-A new hearing date is expected to be updated on the official cause list within 48 to 72 hours, with urgent matters often relisted quickly.

 Feature | Details for CLAT 2026 Appeal |